ScheduleLua/ScheduleLua-Framework/README.md

 [![C#](https://img.shields.io/badge/language-C%23-darkgreen.svg)](https://docs.microsoft.com/en-us/dotnet/csharp/)
 [![Contributions](https://img.shields.io/badge/contributions-welcome-brightgreen.svg)]()

 A Lua modding framework for Schedule I that aims to expose the game's functionality to Lua scripts, enabling custom gameplay mechanics, automation, and new features.
+ScheduleLua is currently in beta development, and the only features that are known to be working properly are the ones in the example scripts.
+I and or other contributors cannot guarantee that everything will work or be available, especially after the game updates.

 ## Table of Contents